EricHugo/miComplete/README.rst

 Weights
 ^^^^^^^^^^^
 Not all marker genes are equal in determining the completeness of a genome.
-Some genes associate closely together within a genome (not in the least genes in operons), and thus viewing two genes that typically associate together within an operon as providing the same completeness information as two unrelated genes would be misleading. miComplete is able to provide a weighted version of completeness and redundance that attempts to factor in how closely the provided marker genes typically associate with other provided marker genes.
+Some genes associate closely together within a genome (not in the least genes in operons), and thus viewing two genes that typically associate together within an operon as providing the same completeness information as two unrelated genes would be misleading. miComplete is able to calculate a weighted version of completeness and redundance that attempts to factor in how closely the provided marker genes typically associate with other provided marker genes.

 Linkage